 This reasoning has always demonstrated a profound lack of understanding about the difference in the experiences of the two Peoples.
 While we had fled our oppressors and thrived in a new land, African-Americans were in the land of their oppressors and could not flee.
 Discrimination didn’t stop because of some laws.
 It continues today.
 And despite the incredible obstacles to success that African-Americans continue to face, there are countless successful members of the community in all realms of human endeavor.
 What’s more, there always have been.
 That’s truly remarkable.

-So, while we fret about Farrakhan and Tamika Mallory’s continued offensive responses, we should also do some soul-searching about our own offensive behavior.
+So, while we fret about Farrakhan’s vile antisemitism and Tamika Mallory’s continued offensive responses, we should also do some soul-searching about our own tone deaf behavior.
 Langston Hughes did so in his epic poem from 1951, Montage of a Dream Deferred, in the section entitled “Likewise”.
-Perhaps we should think about emulating him.
+Perhaps we should think about emulating his call for understanding.